rdkit/rdkit/Docs/Book/GettingStartedInPython.rst

 A common task is to pick a small subset of diverse molecules from a larger set.
-The RDKit provides a number of approaches for doing this in the :api:`rdkit.SimDivFilters` module.
+The RDKit provides a number of approaches for doing this in the :py:mod:`rdkit.SimDivFilters` module.
 The most efficient of these uses the MaxMin algorithm. [#ashton]_ Here's an example:

 Start by reading in a set of molecules and generating Morgan fingerprints: